carla-simulator/carla/Docs/python_api_tutorial.md

 CARLA includes now a recording and replaying API, that allows to record a simulation in a file and later replay that simulation.
 The file is written on server side only, and it includes which **actors are created or destroyed** in the simulation, the **state of the traffic lights** and the **position/orientation** of all vehicles and walkers.

-All data is written in a binary file on the server, on folder **CarlaUE4/Saved**.
+All data is written in a binary file on the server.
+We can use filenames with or without a path.
+If we specify a filename without any of '\\', '/' or ':' characters, then it is considered to be only a filename and will be saved on folder **CarlaUE4/Saved**.
+If we use any of the previous characters then the filename will be considered as an absolute filename with path (for example: '/home/carla/recording01.log' or 'c:\\records\\recording01.log').

 As estimation, a simulation with about 150 actors (50 traffic lights, 100 vehicles) for 1h of recording takes around 200 Mb in size.

 To start recording we only need to supply a file name: